Install and Setup ReadStore (Tutorial Part 1)

 Quick Guide to Installing and Setting Up ReadStore Basic

 If you’re managing Next-Generation Sequencing (NGS) datasets, you know the importance of having a robust system to store, organize, and access your data efficiently.
-ReadStore Basic is a straightforward solution designed to help researchers and labs manage NGS datasets.
+ReadStore is an open-source solution designed to help researchers and labs manage NGS datasets.
 This post will guide you through setting up ReadStore Basic on a Linux environment and connecting it to its WebApp interface in just a few steps.

 The ReadStore server stores and manages your NGS datasets, and the web application lets you access the data from your browser.